 Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-A new addition to our roundup, the Fitbit Inspire 2 is the best cheap fitness tracker you can buy today.
-Although there are other activity bands with more modest price tags, the Inspire 2 offers the most bang for your buck.
-Not surprisingly, it's also one of the best Fitbits overall.
+The Fitbit Inspire 3 has replaced its predecessor, the Inspire 2, as the best cheap fitness tracker you can buy today.
+Although there are other activity bands with more modest price tags, the Inspire 3 offers the most bang for your buck.
+Not surprisingly, it's also one of the best Fitbits overall, with a lot of the same Fitbit features like the Daily Readiness Score and Active Zone Minutes on the premium models.

-To make it even better value, this cheap fitness tracker comes with a free one-year subscription to Fitbit Premium, which gives you access to instructor-led workouts, meditation sessions, and nutrition plans.
-It's worth noting the Fitbit Inspire 3 is coming out very soon, so this device may be replaced after a full review.
+Like other Fitbit devices, this cheap fitness tracker comes with a free one-year subscription to Fitbit Premium, which gives you access to instructor-led workouts, meditation sessions, and nutrition plans.
+It's not as good as the one-year Inspire 2 subscription, but the new features are probably just enough to justify getting the updated model.

 Thanks to Huawei's problems in the States, it's tough for folks over there to get hold of the Huawei Band 7, which is a shame: it's an undeniably impressive fitness tracker at an impressively low price.